LiqTech International (NASDAQ:LIQT) Now Covered by StockNews.com

-Analysts at StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a note issued to investors on Thursday.
-The brokerage set a “sell” rating on the stock.
+Equities research analysts at StockNews.com began coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research report issued on Friday.
+The firm set a “sell” rating on the stock.

 LiqTech International Stock Up 5.2 %

-LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings results on Wednesday, March 22nd.
-The company reported ($0.24) earnings per share (EPS) for the quarter.
-The company had revenue of $4.02 million during the quarter.
+LiqTech International (NASDAQ:LIQT – Get Rating) last announced its earnings results on Wednesday, March 22nd.
+The company reported ($0.24) earnings per share for the quarter.
+The firm had revenue of $4.02 million during the quarter.
 LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.

 About LiqTech International